xebialabs-community/xld-smoke-test-plugin/README.md

 * `smoketest.HttpPostRequestTest` for a HTTP request using the POST verb
 * `smoketest.HttpPostRequestFileTest` for a HTTP request using the POST verb and a file that contains the post data.

+# Expected and Unexpected text #

+You can specify what text you expect to be in the response, like version numbers.
+And/or you can specify the text that should not be in the response, like error statements.

 # Note #